-Hire Purchase (HP) and Conditional Sale Agreements (CS)
+Hire purchase (HP) and conditional sale agreements (CS)

-They are two separate levels of protection which you have, as a consumer, which are triggered when you have either paid half or a third of the total amount payable (TAP).
-Hence their name.
+The halves and thirds rules are two separate levels of protection which you have, as a consumer.
+They’re triggered when you have either paid half or a third of the total amount payable (TAP).

 ‘Thirds Rule’ – your repossession rights

-The rules are slightly different in Scotland; the lender requires a court order irrespective of whether you have paid a third of the TAP or not.
+Importantly, though, if you have paid a third of the TAP, your lender will need to get a court order, irrespective of where they want to collect the vehicle from.
+The rules are slightly different in Scotland, where the lender requires a court order irrespective of whether you have paid a third of the TAP or not.

-‘Halves Rule’ – Voluntary Termination (VT)
+‘Halves Rule’ - voluntary termination (VT)

-When you have paid at least 50% of the TAP you are in a position to VT the agreement should you wish.
+When you have paid at least 50% of the TAP you are in a position to voluntarily terminate your finance agreement.
 This means handing the keys back to the lender and walking away from the agreement with nothing else to pay.

 The car will need to be in a suitable condition, in line with the expectations of its age and mileage.
 With voluntary termination of car finance, fair wear and tear is acceptable, but the lender can bill your for anything beyond this.